August 2008

 Page 6: Glossary Of Bread Types ~ M To O

-This is page 6 of a 9-page glossary of the many different types of bread.
+This is page 6 of a 9-page glossary of the many different types of bread loaf as well as other bread shapes.
 Click on the links below to visit other pages.
-You can also return to the overview and the history of bread or select from more than fifty food glossaries.
+You can also return to the overview and the history of bread or select from many more food glossaries.

 a b c d e f g h i j k l m n o p q r s t u v w x y z